 Kenya’s path to Universal Health Coverage (UHC) accelerated in 2018 when President Uhuru Kenyatta declared UHC and health one of the ‘four pillars’ of his presidency.
 Kenya has made important strides in improving life expectancy and reducing maternal and child mortality over the last decades.
 However, important gaps remain, especially as health inequalities between regions and socio-economic groups widen.
 Moreover, since 2020, Kenya has also been hit by the global COVID pandemic.
 As of March 24th, 2020, the country registered over 124,000 confirmed cases and 2,000 deaths.
 Government action was taken early in the pandemic to address COVID transmission and its impacts on the provision of essential health services.

 iDSI has worked in the country since 2018, starting with analytical support to the development of the Health Benefits Package and an economic evaluation with two HIV programmes – the National AIDS and STI Control Program (NASCOP) and the National AIDS Control Council (NACC).
 Since then, our programme of work expanded significantly in the country.
-In 2019, the KEMRI-Wellcome Trust, headed by Dr Edwine Barasa, joined iDSI as a core partner; expanding iDSI’s work outputs (to numerous projects including recently on COVID) and connections to decision-makers.
+In 2019, the KEMRI-Wellcome Trust, headed by Prof. Edwine Barasa, joined iDSI as a core partner; expanding iDSI’s work outputs (to numerous projects including recently on COVID) and connections to decision-makers.

 Through our work, we have supported several analytical outputs in the country, including:

 Workshop and manuscript about HTA institutionalisation (lessons and challenges, applied to Kenya)